Kimberly M. Grunewald, Associate General Counsel

 Michael C. Leitch, Associate General Counsel

-Rachel Rolf returned to the Office of the General Counsel in 2010, where she previously clerked from 2005 through 2007.
-She now serves as Associate General Counsel.
+Rachel Rolf returned to the Office of the General Counsel in 2010, where she previously clerked as a law student.
+She served as Assistant and Associate General Counsel before assuming the role of Interim General Counsel in October 2017.
 Prior to joining the Office of the General Counsel, Ms. Rolf was employed by the private law firm McAnany, Van Cleave & Phillips, P.A. in Kansas City, where she practiced in the areas of litigation and education law.
-Ms. Rolf graduated summa cum laude with a Bachelor of Science in Business Administration from Creighton University.
-She received her Juris Doctorate from the University of Kansas, where she served on the Kansas Law Review and earned the CALI award for the highest grade in Criminal Law.
+Ms. Rolf has delivered training regionally and nationally on topics relating to education law.
+She is on faculty with the National Center for Campus Public Safety for the Trauma Informed Sexual Assault Investigation and Adjudication program.
+Ms. Rolf received a Bachelor of Science in Business Administration with highest distinction from Creighton University.
+She received her Juris Doctorate from the University of Kansas, where she also served on the Kansas Law Review and earned a CALI award.
+Ms. Rolf is admitted to the bar in Kansas and Missouri.

 Megan K. Walawender, Associate General Counsel